typedb/typedb/docs/pages/documentation/11-examples/java-analytics.md

 ## Persist the Cluster Information

 Now that we have information about the clusters, it would be useful to add it to the graph so that we can visualise it.
-We can do this by creating a new entity type called `cluster` and a new relation type called `grouping` with the roles `group` and `member`.
+We can do this by creating a new entity type called `cluster` and a new relationship type called `grouping` with the roles `group` and `member`.
 The ontology can be mutated as follows:

 <!-- We ignore these examples because try-with-resources isn't valid Groovy -->
 ```java-test-ignore